khodosevichlab/Preterm_birth_2023_code_repo/Notebook4_E18.5_and_pretermP0.md

 date: "2023-02-28"
 ---

-In this notebook we will perform DEG and GSEA analysis for samples E 18.5 and preterm P0.
+In this notebook DEG and GSEA analysis is performed for samples E 18.5 and preterm P0.
 Moreover, this script includes code for all figures of E 18.5 and preterm P0 samples.
-For DEG and GSEA the package "cacoa" was used: https://github.com/kharchenkolab/cacoa/tree/main Conos object from notebook1 is read in as "con"
+For DEG and GSEA the package "cacoa" was used: https://github.com/kharchenkolab/cacoa/tree/main.

 # Setup
 ```{r setup, results='hide', warning=FALSE, message = FALSE}